coozoo/HomeworldRemasteredLauncher/README.md

 By default game will be launched using environment language.
 You can force another language by setting up LANG variable.

-Next UI languages are available fo all homeworld games:
+Next UI languages are available for all homeworld games:

     - English;
     - German;